When Walls Speak: Understanding Property Disclosure and the Seller’s Duty

 Property Disclosure and the Seller's Duty in South Africa

-Property disclosure is the seller's obligation to inform the buyer of all latent defects, hidden faults not visible during a normal inspection, that the seller is aware of.
-It forms a critical part of selling your home in South Africa and is governed by common law, the Consumer Protection Act, and the specific terms of the offer to purchase.
-A seller who conceals a known defect can face legal action even after transfer, the voetstoots clause does not protect deliberate non-disclosure.
+Property disclosure is the seller's obligation to tell the buyer about all latent defects, the hidden faults not visible during a normal inspection, that the seller is aware of.
+It is governed by common law, the Consumer Protection Act, and the specific terms of the offer to purchase.
+A seller who conceals a known defect can face legal action even after transfer, because the voetstoots clause does not protect deliberate non-disclosure.

 Key takeaways